 - Consume a diet high in saturated fats and trans fatty acids.

 Most people do not have any symptoms of high cholesterol.
 A blood test is the only way to check blood cholesterol levels.

 Most people can reduce cholesterol levels by eating a well-balanced diet, exercising regularly, and losing excess weight.

 A healthy diet can help you lose weight.
 The loss of only 5 or 10 kg can help reduce cholesterol.

-Tips to eat a healthy diet and to help reduce bad cholesterol:
+Tips for eating a healthy diet and helping reduce bad cholesterol:

 - Reduce the consumption of saturated fats and trans fats.